 See your E.T. once a year.
 They may notice a change before you do.
 There may be a new product you should know about.
-Even if everything is going well, your E.T. would love to know all is O.K.
+Even if everything is going well, your E.T. would love to know everything is O.K.

 Source: Phyllis Stephens, RN ET (based on a presentation in September 1999); Saskatoon, SK.
 Metro Halifax News, November 1999 via Inside Out On-line March/April 2000